What is a Wi-Fi or wireless network?

 Wi-Fi analysis

-Network monitoring tools such as Cisco DNA centre and 7 Signal can provide visibility of any problems on your wireless network.
-However, it’s often a deep dive analysis that’s required to unearth the root causes.
+Network monitoring tools such as Cisco DNA Centre and 7 Signal can provide visibility of any problems on your wireless network.
+However, a deep dive analysis is often required to unearth the root causes.
 This is where specialist tools and knowledge come in to analyse traffic flow and examine how the data is actually being passed through your network.

 Poor wireless network performance

 Wireless networking is unique among other networking technologies as you have very little control over what type of devices enter your network environment.
-Wireless networks are often open to guests or even the general public.
-Sometimes the devices in your network environment may not even be networking devices (non-WiFi) however, they can still have a significant effect on it.
+This is because Wireless networks are often open to guests or even the general public.
+Sometimes, the devices in your network environment may not even be networking devices (non-Wi-Fi); however, they can still significantly affect it.

-If you find that you have poor performance on your wireless network, the only way to get a full picture is to analyse the three main components of the network: the configuration, the RF environment and the client devices.
-At Forfusion, we offer a full wireless network assessment which consists of an analysis of the three main components.
+Suppose you find that you have poor performance on your wireless network.
+In that case, the only way to get a complete picture is to analyse the three main components of the network: the configuration, the RF environment and the client devices.

 Wireless network assessment

-The wireless network assessment offered by Forfusion is a service that provides a full analysis of your wireless network based on industry standard best practices and many years of professional experience.
+Our wireless network assessment provides a complete analysis of your wireless network based on industry-standard best practices and many years of professional experience.

 Network components